Go to content Go to the menu

 Content type: Page

-In addition to the student facilities available in each faculty, school, and institute, two student centers (MDE) and the (S)pace, located on the Richter and Triolet campuses, provide students with access to cultural, sporting, and club activities.
-MDE Aimé Schoenig (Richter site) Inaugurated in December 2006, the MDE "Aimé Schoenig" is located on the Richter campus south of Montpellier.
-It is named in honor of Aimé Schoenig, a medical student who died heroically in 1944.
-The Aimé Schoenig Student Center also houses other student services: the University Physical Activity and Sports Service (SUAPS), and the Joint Preventive Medicine and Health Promotion Service (SCMPPS).
-Virtual tour Spaces at your disposal A 250-seat auditorium; An exhibition hall with a piano available for use; A music room and recording studio; A modular meeting room; A gym and a dance studio; The MDE Richter also houses an annex of the preventive medicine service and the office of the CROUS social services assistant.
-Hosting a variety of activities accessible to all Free movie screenings twice a month on Wednesdays; Concerts, theater performances, conferences, etc.; Workshops (sewing, public speaking, etc.); Food distribution; Etc. Reservation requests To reserve an individual room, a group room, or the recording studio, you can send your request by email.
-Please specify your needs (type of room, desired time slot, number of people) to facilitate the management of reservations.
-MDE rules and regulations MDE Françoise Barré-Sinoussi (Triolet site) Opened in February 1998, this MDE is located on the Triolet Campus.
-It is named after Françoise Barré-Sinoussi, a French researcher famous for her discovery of the retrovirus responsible for AIDS, HIV, in 1983.
+In addition to the student life facilities found in each academic department, school, and institute, two student centers (MDE) and the (S)pace, located on the Richter and Triolet campuses, provide students with access to cultural, athletic, and club activities.
+MDE Aimé Schoenig (Richter Campus) Inaugurated in December 2006, the “Aimé Schoenig” MDE is located on the Richter Campus south of Montpellier.
+It is named in honor of Aimé Schoenig, a medical student who heroically lost his life in 1944.
+The Aimé Schoenig MDE houses other student life facilities: The University Department of Physical and Sports Activities (SUAPS), The Joint Department of Preventive Medicine and Health Promotion (SCMPPS).
+Virtual Tour Spaces at Your Disposal A 250-seat auditorium; An exhibition hall with a piano available for free use; A music room and a recording studio; A modular meeting room; A gym and a dance studio; The MDE Richter also houses a branch of the preventive medicine department and the office of the CROUS social services assistant.
+Hosting a variety of activities open to everyone Free movie screenings two Wednesdays a month; Concerts, theater performances, lectures, etc.; Workshops (sewing, public speaking, etc.); Food distributions; Etc. Reservation Request To reserve an individual room, a group room, or the recording studio, you can send your request by email.
+Please specify your needs (type of room, desired time slot, number of people) to facilitate reservation management.
+MDE Rules and Bylaws MDE Françoise Barré-Sinoussi (Triolet Campus) Opened in February 1998, this MDE is located on the Triolet Campus.
+It is named after Françoise Barré-Sinoussi, a French researcher famous for her discovery in 1983 of the retrovirus responsible for AIDS, HIV.
 This major breakthrough in understanding the virus earned her the Nobel Prize in Medicine in 2008.
-Screenings, concerts, exhibitions, and conferences are organized by student associations throughout the academic year at the Françoise Barré-Sinoussi MDE.
-It is a lively meeting place that is also open to UM staff.
+Screenings, concerts, exhibitions, and conferences are organized by student associations throughout the academic year at the MDE Françoise Barré-Sinoussi.
+It serves as a lively hub and meeting place that is also open to UM staff.
 These spaces can be reserved or rented.
-Spaces at your disposal Two music rooms with musical instruments; A meeting room available upon reservation; A fully equipped multipurpose room.
-Hosting a variety of activities accessible to all Concerts, theatrical performances, shows, conferences, film screenings (every month), debates; Association events; Workshops organized by the student life department and student associations (sewing workshop, theater (Taust), orchestra (Osem), etc.); Board games and role-playing games with the Licornes association; Free access to foosball to unwind between classes; Food distribution; Etc. Reservation requests To reserve one of the MDE's spaces, send your request by email.
-To facilitate the management of reservations, please specify your needs (desired space and time slot, number of people expected).
-(S)pace Located on the Triolet campus, the (S)pace includes a fast food restaurant run by the CROUS.
-It is a place to relax, work, or socialize, either indoors or on the terrace.
+Spaces at your disposal Two music rooms with musical instruments; A meeting room available by reservation; A fully equipped multipurpose room.
+Hosting a variety of activities accessible to everyone Concerts, theatrical performances, shows, lectures, film screenings (every month), debates; Club events; Workshops organized by the Student Life Office and student clubs (sewing workshop, theater (Taust), orchestra (Osem), etc.); Board and role-playing games with the Licornes club; A free-to-play foosball table to unwind between classes; Food distributions; Etc...
+Reservation Request To reserve one of the MDE spaces, send your request by email.
+To help us manage reservations, please specify your needs (desired space and time slot, number of people expected).
+(S)pace Located on the Triolet campus, the (S)pace features a fast-food area operated by the CROUS.
+You can relax, work, or socialize there, either indoors or on the terrace.
 It hosts workshops, exhibitions, and events.
-The first floor houses part of the student services department (including the Social and Family Economics Advisor), the Student Life Office, the CROUS social workers' office, the Local Mission, and the student association offices.
+The first floor houses part of the Student Life Services (including the Social and Family Economics Advisor), the Student Life Office, drop-in hours for CROUS social workers and the Mission Locale, as well as offices for student associations.

 Content type: Page

 University life offers a wealth of enriching experiences and opportunities.
-It is a special time to flourish, forge bonds, get to know yourself better, and gain maturity.
-The University of Montpellier is fully committed to this dynamic.
-Student GuideDownload Meet, grow, share Across all campuses and in areas dedicated to student life, there are many initiatives that allow students to have fun, relax, and develop transferable skills that are useful for academic success.
-The University of Montpellier also welcomes many international students, who contribute fully to the richness and diversity of university life.
-Cultural and sporting activities, clubs and societies, and festive events: everything is designed to promote social ties, personal development, and a smooth progression throughout your studies.
-A specific and innovative annual program, entitled "Boost ton English," is offered to all students.
-It consists of a variety of activities with English-speaking speakers that allow students to practice English for free and in a fun way (visits to Montpellier, weekends, pottery workshops, etc.).
-Artistic workshops are regularly organized, particularly during vacation periods, to introduce students to or improve their skills in painting, theater, photography, botanical drawing, etc. Listen, support, act The university also provides essential support for students experiencing difficulties.
-Whether it's breaking out of isolation, dealing with a precarious situation, or receiving psychological or social support, several services are available to listen and support them.
-The Student Life Office (BVE), a real driving force behind campus life, coordinates, organizes, and supports numerous activities within the university.
-All of these activities are made possible in large part by the Student and Campus Life Contribution (CVEC).
-Finally, the Student Initiative Solidarity and Development Fund (FSDIE) supports both student association initiatives and students in need.
+It is a special time to grow, build relationships, get to know yourself better, and gain maturity.
+The University of Montpellier is fully committed to fostering this dynamic.
+Student GuideDownload Meet, grow, share Across all campuses and in spaces dedicated to student life, numerous initiatives provide opportunities to have fun, relax, and develop transferable skills that are essential for academic success.
+The University of Montpellier also welcomes many international students, who fully contribute to the richness and diversity of campus life.
+Cultural and sports activities, student organizations, and festive events: everything is designed to foster social connections, personal growth, and a smooth journey throughout your academic career.
+A specific and innovative annual program, titled “Boost Your English,” is offered to all students.
+It consists of a variety of activities led by English-speaking instructors that allow students to practice English for free in a fun way (tours of Montpellier, weekend trips, pottery workshops, etc.).
+Art workshops are regularly organized, particularly during vacation periods, to introduce students to new skills or help them improve: painting, theater, photography, botanical drawing, etc. Listening, Supporting, Taking Action The university also provides essential support for students facing difficulties.
+Whether it’s about breaking out of isolation, dealing with a precarious situation, or receiving psychological or social support, several services are available to listen to and support them.
+The Office of Student Life (BVE), a true driving force behind campus life, coordinates, organizes, and supports numerous initiatives within the university.
+All of these initiatives are made possible in large part by the Student and Campus Life Contribution (CVEC).
+Finally, the Solidarity and Student Initiative Development Fund (FSDIE) supports both student association initiatives and students facing difficulties.

 Content type: Calendar